 Transaction, integration and restructuring related expenses.
-Our transaction, integration and restructuring related expenses decreased by \$89.9 million, or 60%, to \$58.9 million during the year ended December 31, 2015 from \$148.8 million during the year ended December 31, 2015, our transaction, integration and restructuring related expenses consisted of \$9.6 million of severance and other compensation expenses and rent termination costs due to the ILFC Transaction and \$49.3 million of restructuring expenses related to the downsizing of AeroTurbine, compared to the year ended December 31, 2014, which consisted of \$148.8 million of banking fees, professional fees and severance and other compensation expenses due to the ILFC Transaction.
+Our transaction, integration and restructuring related expenses decreased by \$89.9 million, or 60%, to \$58.9 million during the year ended December 31, 2015 from \$148.8 million during the year ended December 31, 2014.
+During the year ended December 31, 2015, our transaction, integration and restructuring related expenses consisted of \$9.6 million of severance and other compensation expenses and rent termination costs due to the ILFC Transaction and \$49.3 million of restructuring expenses related to the downsizing of AeroTurbine, compared to the year ended December 31, 2014, which consisted of \$148.8 million of banking fees, professional fees and severance and other compensation expenses due to the ILFC Transaction.